Child abuse cases spark outrage in South Korea | DW | 23.02.2021

 The influence of COVID-19 on child abuse is the subject of a wide-ranging UN report, with UN Secretary General Antonio Guterres suggesting the pandemic has caused "a broader child rights crisis."

-"Recent studies show that stress levels are increasing within families due to the lockdown situation.
-There is also evidence of growing conflict between children and parents because of the increased time the children stay home," Professor Lee said.
+"When you look at recent studies, you can understand the increasing levels of stress within families - with the lockdown situation - and there is also evidence of growing conflict between children and parents because of the increased time the children stay home," Professor Lee said.

 Lockdown measures have put greater strain on parents, who according to UN sources, are the perpetrators of child abuse about 70% of the time.